Whether you’re looking to buy a new property or applying for a remortgage, it’s important you understand the loan-to-value (LTV) ratio.

 How to calculate your loan-to-value ratio

-LTV is a percentage figure that reflects the proportion of your home that is mortgaged and your equity.
+LTV is a percentage figure that reflects the proportion of your home that is mortgaged compared to your equity.
 To calculate the loan-to-value on a property you are wanting to buy or your current home, you need to follow these steps:

 - Find out your mortgage amount.